 Yes.
 All students, faculty, and staff across Northeastern’s campuses will be required to follow the Northeastern face covering protocol.
 The university requires all employees, students, vendors, and visitors to wear face coverings or face masks while they are in common spaces, including outdoor spaces on campus, common gathering areas, shared workspaces, and shared academic spaces.
 Face coverings are also required when interacting face to face with others.

 Yes.
-All Northeastern students, faculty, and staff will be required to complete a brief, online, daily health screening before coming to campus.
+All Northeastern students, faculty, and staff including those at the Roux Institute will be required to complete a brief, online, daily wellness screening through the Daily Wellness Check before coming to campus.

 Yes.
-Northeastern will install additional hand sanitizer stations and make disinfecting wipes available at all of its campus locations, including in classrooms, the entrances to campus spaces, and in common areas.
+Northeastern will install additional hand sanitizer stations and make disinfecting wipes available at its campus locations, including in classrooms, the entrances to campus spaces, and in common areas.

 Yes.
 Elevator occupancy is being limited to two to four people based on guidelines of the National Elevator Institute Inc., a national trade association for the elevator and escalator industry.

 Yes.
 Each campus will be following Northeastern’s cleaning and sanitizing protocol using EPA-approved disinfectants.
 High-touch surfaces will be cleaned frequently.

 The Roux Institute’s new 100 Fore St. building meets or exceeds quality standards set by Northeastern for air ventilation, circulation, and filtration.